cs96and/FoundryVTT-damage-log/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/C0C057N35)

-Damage Log is a FoundryVTT module that monitiors for changes to characters' heath, and displays those changes in a separate chatlog tab (currently only viewable by the GM).
+Damage Log is a FoundryVTT module that monitiors for changes to characters' health, and displays those changes in a separate chatlog tab (currently only viewable by the GM).
 Changes can be easily be undone, or re-applied using the chat card's right-click menu.

 Damage Log is also compatible with the [Tabbed Chatlog](https://github.com/cswendrowski/FoundryVTT-Tabbed-Chatlog) module, and will add an extra tab on to the end of Tabbed Chatlog's tabs.